-Many people automatically assume that trending markets, where there are very strong positive or negative trends, are the markets in which you make the most money.
+Many people automatically assume that trending markets, where there are powerful positive or negative trends, are the markets in which you make the most money.

-Ranging markets are the periods when an asset price is trading between a narrow range of support and resistance.
+Ranging markets are when an asset price is trading between a narrow range of support and resistance.
 Here is an example of a ranging market:

-In theory, assuming that you set your stop-loss limits just below the support line for long positions, and just above the resistance line for short positions, you can make good money in one of these trading ranges.
-They are in effect a type of consolidation phase, where the balance between buyers and sellers switches quite sharply.
-In this particular instance, sellers eventually got the upper hand after which support disappeared.
+In theory, assuming that you set your stop-loss limits just below the support line for long positions and just above the resistance line for short positions, you can make good money in one of these trading ranges.
+They are effectively a consolidation phase, where the balance between buyers and sellers switches quite sharply.
+In this particular instance, sellers eventually got the upper hand, after which support disappeared.

 One of the charts from earlier perfectly illustrates the trending market phase: